cal-itp/data-infra/warehouse/models/docs/_docs_ntd.md

 The transit agency's name.
 {% enddocs %}

+{% docs ntd_agency_name %}
+The agency name is the full legal name of the agency.
+If reporting is required under an FTA grant program, this must reflect the legal name of the funding recipient.
+{% enddocs %}

+{% docs ntd_doing_business_as %}
+The name under which the reporting agency is doing business.
+{% enddocs %}

 {% docs ntd_report_year %}
 The year for which the data was reported.
 {% enddocs %}

 {% docs ntd_reporter_type %}
-The type of NTD report that the agency completed this year.
+Reporter Type will be based on where they operate and the reporting requirements associated with their agency.
+Agencies that receive Chapter 53 funds and own, operate, or manage capital assets in public transportation are also required to file an annual report, even if they do not receive §5307 or §5311 funds.
+Agencies that do not receive or benefit from FTA funding may elect to submit their data to the NTD as Voluntary Reporter but are still assigned a reporter type.
+Current types are:
+    `Building Reporter`,
+    `Full Reporter`,
+    `Group Plan Sponsor`,
+    `Planning Reporter`,
+    `Reduced Asset Reporter`,
-Valid values are: `Full Reporter`, `Reduced Reporter`, `Rural Reporter`.
+    `Reduced Reporter`,
+    `Rural Reporter`,
+    `Separate Service`,
+    `State Reporter`.
 {% enddocs %}

 {% docs ntd_organization_type %}
 Description of the agency's legal entity.
 Valid values are: `Area Agency on Aging`, `University`, `MPO, COG, or Other Planning Agency`, `Private-Non-Profit Corporation`, `State Government Unit or Department of Transportation`, `City, County, or Local Government Unit or Department of Transportation`, `Independent Public Agency or Authority of Transit Service`, `Private Provider Reporting on Behalf of a Public Entity`, `Private-For-Profit Corporation`, or `Tribe`.
 {% enddocs %}

 {% docs ntd_type_of_service %}